Skip to main content

 The Southeastern Conference (SEC) today announced the winners of its first ever Southeastern Conference Faculty Achievement Awards.
 The awards honor professors from SEC universities with outstanding records in teaching and scholarship who serve as role models for other faculty and students.
 The University of Kentucky's recognized professor is Steven W. Yates, professor of chemistry, physics, and astronomy in the UK College of Arts and Sciences.

-In presenting the awards, the SEC becomes the only Division I conference within the National Collegiate Athletic Association (NCAA) currently recognizing university faculty for their achievements, unrelated to athletics or student-athletes.
+In presenting the awards, the SEC becomes the only Division I conference within the National Collegiate Athletic Association (NCAA) currently recognizing university faculty for their achievements, unrelated to athletics or student-athletes

 By Whitney Hale, Lea Mann